ALCO RS-1: Variants

-Operating History
+Operating history

 RS-1s were primarily operated in freight service, though in some cases they were also assigned to passenger trains.
-A few railroads equipped their RS-1s with steam heading equipment for passenger trains.
+A few railroads equipped their RS-1s with steam heating equipment for passenger trains.
 Many RS-1s were stationed in train yards for switching duties, assembling and taking apart trains to be hauled by mainline locomotives.
 True to their designation as 'road switchers', RS-1s could also be frequently found hauling mainline trains, especially on branch lines.

-The RS-1 enjoyed a long service life, despite its manufacturer ALCO shutting down in 1969, just 9 years after the last locomotive was produced.
-Despite ALCO's closure, spare parts have been produced and marketed by other manufacturers for the RS-1 and other ALCO products.
+The locomotive enjoyed a long service life despite ALCO's 1969 closure just nine years after the last RS-1 was built, as spare parts have been produced and marketed by other manufacturers for the RS-1 and other ALCO products.
 Many served for decades, and even in the 21st century a number of examples can still be found in freight service on shortline railroads, or on excursion trains at railroad museums.